Tuition & Financial Aid

 For information about grants and scholarships open to international graduate students, click here.
 For links to additional funding sources for international graduate students, click here.
 You may also apply for certain private financing programs.
 Contact each lender directly for citizenship requirements.

-Federal student loans are available to LL.M. and M.C.L. students who are U.S. citizens or eligible non-citizens.
+Federal student loans may be available to LL.M. and M.C.L. students who are U.S. citizens or eligible non-citizens.
 Loans are money you borrow that must be repaid with interest, and may involve extra fees.
-USC Law participates in several federal low-interest loan programs for students.
-Some of these loans are need-based, while others are not.
-For details, see the description for each program.

 Student Loan Application Process